Feature Articles

 Get ready to teach someone to read immediately.
 While there are many strategies used by educators that work tremendously, these reading lessons are tailored for a mom, dad, sister, brother or friend who wants to help a struggling reader.

 You are not required to have teaching experience or some kind of qualification in education.
-You can give reading lessons once you have a passion for helping someone in need.
+You can give reading lessons once you have a passion for helping someone in need and some knowledge of reading methods that have been tried and tested.

 CLICK HERE to Improve Spelling and Reading Skills with 10 BOOKS OF SHORT STORIES with rimes.